kentbrew/plonkify/readme.md

 #### How do I install Plonkify?

 - Open up Chrome's extension page by typing `chrome://extensions` into your URL bar.

 - Be sure the checkbox next to "Developer mode" is checked! (thanks, @soypunk!)

 - Use the Download ZIP button on this page to get the archive.

 - Unzip this archive.
 You should have one folder, probably named `plonkify-master`.

 - Drag the folder into the extensions page until you see the Drop to Install note.

 - Drop it.

 #### How can I tell if it's working?

-Try searching on Twitter for "gamergate" and you should see some blocked accounts:
+Try searching on Twitter for "gamergate" and you should see some plonked accounts:

 https://twitter.com/search?q=%23gamergate

-The default list is very short, and is based on @freebsdgirl's initial Twitter block list.
+The default list is very short, and is based on <a href="https://github.com/freebsdgirl">@freebsdgirl</a>'s initial Twitter block list.

 #### How do I add more accounts to my plonk list?

-- Find a tweet from an account on Twitter you want to plonk.
+- Find a tweet from an account you want to plonk.

 - Right-click the profile image and choose Plonkify from the context menu.

 - When the JavaScript confirm box appears, click OK.

-- Observe that the entire tweet and all other tweets from that account have been blocked out by a solid salmon-colored box.
+- Observe that the entire tweet and all other tweets from that account have been covered by a solid salmon-colored box.

 #### Ack!
 Splutter!
-No!
-Wait!
 Undo!
 Undo!

 Relax.
 None of this happens on Twitter's back end, and it's limited to your personal list, so nobody will ever be able to tell you're using it.
 If you get into serious trouble, just disable the extension.

 - To de-plonkify an account, find the profile image by mousing over the blocked part, right-click, and choose Plonkify from the context menu.

-- When the JavaScript confirm box appears, click OK again.
+- When the JavaScript confirm box appears, asking if you want to de-plonkify, click OK.

 #### How can I tell who's on my list?